 Scheduling & Visitor Restrictions

-We have determined the timing is right to allow us to modify our policy to a Limited Visitation policy.
-This Limited Visitation policy will allow visitation between 4 pm – 6 pm every day to ensure you are able to see your loved ones.
+The Expanded Visitation policy will allow visitation between 8 am – 8 pm every day to ensure you are able to see your loved ones.

-We ask that you please be aware of the following regarding the Limited Visitation policy:
+We ask that you please be aware of the following regarding the Visitation policy:

 - Visitation is only allowed for non-COVID patients.